 Tips for Success at Gymnastics Competitions

-This year marks the 4th season my daughter has been competing at gymnastics meets.
+This year marks the fourth season my daughter has been competing at gymnastics meets.
 She is now 9 years old, and a Level 7 artistic gymnast registered with the USAG.
 She trains at Cascade All Star Gymnastics in Bend, Oregon.

 Since she started training years ago, we have learned what does and does not work for success at gymnastics competitions.
 Lauren has trained with a former U.S. Olympic medalist and has her sights set on making it to the Elite Program, which follows Level 10.